-Air/Cooler Pump
+• Air/Cooler Pump

-This load group 2 switch provides power to the water pump relay which in turn powers the water pump for the air conditioners and cockpit coolers.
-This switch must be turned on to operate the air conditioners, but is not required for the cockpit cooler - the cockpit cooler will cool more efficiently with the water pump working.
+This load group 2 switch provides power to the air/cooler pump relay which in turn powers the air/cooler pump for the air conditioners and cockpit cooler.
+This switch must be turned on to operate the air conditioners.
+It is not required for the cockpit cooler although the cockpit cooler will cool much more efficiently with the air/cooler pump operating.
+The air conditioner seacock in the aft bilge must be open when this pump is in operation.

-• Battery Charger
+Battery Charger